 Parameters are pieces of information which are used within the memory of the digital voltage regulator.
 Each parameter has a specific range of values.
-Parameters tell the digital voltage regulator how to operate.
+Parameters direct the operation of the digital voltage regulator.
 Service personnel can configure certain parameters to the requirements of a specific site.
-Configuration changes the value of a particular parameter.
-There is an upper and lower limit for the value of each parameter.
+The configuration changes the value of a particular parameter.
+There is an upper and a lower limit for the value of each parameter.
 The limits can not be exceeded.

 Not all parameters are configurable.
-Some parameters are only used as meters meant for viewing or monitoring purposes.
-Some parameters act like a switch that activates a digital voltage regulator function.
-Parameters :01 through :49 are configurable parameters and can be changed.
-Parameters :50 through :79 are monitor or view parameters and can only be viewed.
-Parameters :90 through :99 are system parameters which are primarily alarm/fault parameters for the entire system.
+Some parameters are used only to show status.
+These parameters are used only for viewing or monitoring purposes.
+Some parameters operate as a switch that activate a specific function of the digital voltage regulator.
+Parameters :01 through :49 are parameters that can be configured.
+Parameters :50 through :79 are only a monitor or a view parameter.
+Parameters :90 through :99 are system parameters.
+The system parameters are primarily used as alarm and fault parameters for the entire system.

 Each parameter is assigned a specific two digit code.
 These parameters can be shown on the display of the digital voltage regulator.
 Parameters are preceded by a colon.
 The value of each parameter can also be shown on the display of the digital voltage regulator.
-The parameter value is a four digit number and is not preceded by a colon.
+The parameter value is a four digit number.
+The parameter value is not preceded by a colon.

+Procedure".

-Proper activation of the keypad is necessary to view or configure the values of the parameters.
-See System Operation, "Display And Keypad".
-Also, see Testing And Adjusting, "Parameter Viewing And Configuring Procedure".
+Proper activation of the keypad is necessary in order to view the parameters.
+Proper activation of the keypad is necessary in order to configure the values of the parameters.
+Refer to the System Operation, "Display And Keypad".
+Also, see Testing And Adjusting, "Parameter Viewing And Configuring